LyonParapente/EventOrganizer/last_release.md

-* Ability to edit event in progress
+* Allow to save edited event in progress